terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 user_data_1 | | User data for bootstrapping Fortigate and Checkpoint firewalls.
 (If user_data_2 is not set, this will used for all NGFW instances) user_data_2 | | User data for bootstrapping Fortigate and Checkpoint firewalls.
 (Only used if 2 or more FW instances are deployed, e.g. when ha_gw is true.
-Applies to "even" fw instances (2,4,6 etc)) east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection.
+Applies to "even" fw instances (2,4,6 etc)) east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection. china | false | Set to true if deploying this module in AWS/Azure China.

 ### Outputs
 This module will return the following objects: